buildpacks/rfcs/text/0000-lifecycle-experimental-api-mode.md

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions
-How does an experimental version map to the branch?
+- Is there a better word than "experimental"?
-Is there a better word than "experimental"?
+- Is it a concern that a user setting a API version to "0.7" which in Lifecycle Version A is experimental but later on in Lifecycle Version B is supported?
+What do expect the changes coming from "implementation" that could affect users?

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes